Associate's Degree Programs in Civil Engineering

 Find information about an associate's degree program in civil engineering.
 Read about prerequisites as well as course topics addressed in program studies.
 Learn about continuing education options and professional employment outlook and salary details.

-Civil engineers are responsible for highways, sewer systems and other infrastructure.
-Those interested in learning the basics for entry-level work as a civil engineer will usually pursue an associate's degree, most commonly an Associate of Applied Science in Civil Engineering Technology program.
+Civil engineering deals highways, sewer systems and other infrastructure.
+Those interested in learning the basics for entry-level work as a civil engineering technician will usually pursue an associate's degree, most commonly an Associate of Applied Science in Civil Engineering Technology program.
 Civil engineering technology is concerned with the construction of public works such as bridges, roads and water systems.

 Students in an associate's degree program acquire a solid background in construction techniques, materials specifications and cost analysis.
-Since most of the job responsibilities for civil engineers will involve the planning and development stages of a construction project, coursework also trains students to use the latest computer aided drafting (CAD) technologies for surveying and mapping.
+Coursework also trains students to use the latest computer-aided drafting (CAD) technologies for surveying and mapping.
 Field experiences are usually included in addition to classroom instruction.
 An associate's degree in civil engineering prepares graduates for assistant-level roles as technicians, surveyors and inspectors.
+To work as a civil engineer, you typically must complete a bachelor's degree.

 Most civil engineering programs are offered at community colleges or by the engineering colleges of 4-year universities.
 Since coursework requires strong math skills, some colleges require students to pass a placement exam before enrolling in engineering courses.
 Students who do not meet minimal requirements may need to take developmental or remedial courses.
 Other programs may simply require a prerequisite course in algebra.